michaelschaub/michaelschaub.github.io/publications.md

 #mathjax: true comment in to enable math
 ---

-Finished publications and public preprint are listed below.
+Finished publications and public preprints are listed below.
 Click on \[Abstract] to obtain more information.
 Bibliographical information is available by clicking on \[BibTeX].

 You can search in the abstracts using the quicksearch box below.
 The official publication pages can be accessed through the link given \[DOI].
 If a preprint version is available it can be found by clicking on \[URL].